thecoda/desynced-teal/README.md

 Any mods then go into `src/<modname>`

-To transpile to lua, run `cyan build` in the `teal-mods` directory.
-It'll output the lua to `build/<modname>`
+To transpile to lua, run `./build.sh` in the `teal-mods` directory.
+It'll output the lua to `target/<modname>`

-## Todo
+Once built you can symbolically link the mod build output folder into the desynced mods folder.
+For the example "silo" mod the command for this is:

-Extend the build with a script to also copy `def.json` files, and to then copy build files into the mods folder.
-I run on MacOS and symlink this, which is not so trivial on windows.
+    mklink /D target/silo ../mods/silo